abhishekarya1/myblog/content/post/2018-06-08-image-classification.md

 [Google Deepmind](https://deepmind.com/) is [on Tensorflow](https://ai.googleblog.com/2016/04/deepmind-moves-to-tensorflow.html) too.

-Some call it the machine learning and deep neural networks library but that is just and understatement, Tensorflow is fairly Scalable as it include package written in a variety of languages.
+Some call it the machine learning and deep neural networks library but that is just and understatement, Tensorflow is fairly scalable as it include package written in a variety of languages.

 There are deep learning libraries that might do better than Tensorflow like PyTorch, Theano and Keras.
 I prefer Tensorflow as I find it much easier to use and visulize neural networks and if you ever want to see the data flow graph, there is always [Tensorboard Graph Visualization](https://www.tensorflow.org/programmers_guide/graph_viz).
 Besides this, Tensorflow has proven itself to be fairly good at reinforcement learning models and the community embraces openness, clean APIs, useful modules, and helpful people on the internet sure helps Tensorflow to come out as the best option as of now.